Fitus/Zaloha.sh/DOCUMENTATION.md

    outside of &lt;backupDir&gt; (which is achievable via the <b>--metaDir</b> option).

 It is possible (but not recommended) for &lt;backupDir&gt; to be a subdirectory of &lt;sourceDir&gt; and vice versa.
-In such cases, conditions to avoid recursive copying must be passed in via &lt;findGeneralOps&gt;.
+In such cases, FIND expressions to avoid recursive copying must be passed in via &lt;findGeneralOps&gt;.

 In some situations (e.g. Linux Samba + Linux Samba client), cp --preserve=timestamps does not preserve modification timestamps (unless on